Anne Hidalgo: Mayor of Paris

-In 2012 Hidalgo announced her intention to seek the succession of Bertrand Delanoë in the 2014 Paris municipal election.
+In 2012 Hidalgo announced her intention to succeed Delanoë in the 2014 Paris municipal election.
 The only candidate of her party after the withdrawal of Jean-Marie Le Guen, Hidalgo was appointed on 22 May 2013 to lead the municipal campaign, with 98.3% of the votes of 2,715 Paris Socialists.
-She appointed Pascal Cherki as spokesman for her campaign, assisted by Bruno Julliard, Rémi Féraud (also co-director of the campaign with Jean-Louis Missika), Ian Brossat (after the PS-PCF agreement), Colombe Brossel, Seybah Dagoma and Myriam El Khomri.
+She appointed Pascal Cherki as her campaign spokesperson, assisted by Bruno Julliard, Rémi Féraud (also co-director of the campaign with Jean-Louis Missika), Ian Brossat (after the PS-PCF agreement), Colombe Brossel, Seybah Dagoma and Myriam El Khomri.
 On 10 October 2013, she was reelected as head of the PS list in the 15th arrondissement.

 On 30 March 2014, in the second round, the list she led won a majority in the Paris Council.
-In the 15th arrondissement, her list was however defeated by outgoing Mayor Philippe Goujon (UMP), whose list received 63.4% of the vote in the second round.
+In the 15th arrondissement, her list was defeated by outgoing Mayor Philippe Goujon (UMP), whose list received 63.4% of the vote in the second round.
 For the first time, a candidate thus accessed the mayorship of Paris without being in the majority in their district.
-On 5 April 2014, she was elected to the mayorship by the Paris Council, becoming the first woman to hold the position.
+On 5 April 2014, she was elected mayor by the Paris Council, becoming the first woman to hold the position.
 Paris being also a department, she also became President of the Departmental Council of Paris, one of ten women (out of 101).

 Hidalgo was elected First Vice President of the Métropole du Grand Paris on 22 January 2016, ex officio to her mayoral position.

-Ahead of the Socialist Party's 2017 primaries, Hidalgo endorsed Vincent Peillon as the party's candidate for the presidential election later that year.
+Before the Socialist Party's 2017 primaries, Hidalgo endorsed Vincent Peillon for the presidential election later that year.

 In 2017, United Nations Secretary General António Guterres appointed Hidalgo to the eight-member Independent Panel to Assess, Enhance Effectiveness of the United Nations Human Settlements Programme (UN-Habitat).

-On 28 June 2020, Hidalgo was reelected as mayor of Paris, winning 48.5% of ballots cast.
-There was a record low voter turnout in the second round of the municipal elections (64%) which were postponed because of the COVID-19 pandemic.
-Hidalgo's campaign focused on turning Paris into a 15-minute city (Ville Du Quart D'Heure), aiming to make neighbourhoods more self-sufficient within each arrondissement in Paris having its own grocery stores, parks, cafes, sports facilities, health centres, schools and offices accessible by way of a short walk or bike ride.
-In December 2020, Hidalgo received a 90,000 fine (approximately $) from the national government, after she named 11 women out of 16 in her upper management, which was a violation of a rule of the French Civil Service Ministry allowing a maximum of 60% of one gender in leadership positions.
+On 28 June 2020, Hidalgo was reelected mayor of Paris with 48.5% of the vote.
+There was a record low voter turnout in the second round of the municipal elections (64%), which were postponed because of the COVID-19 pandemic.
+Hidalgo's campaign focused on turning Paris into a 15-minute city (Ville du quart d'heure), aiming to make neighbourhoods more self-sufficient, with each arrondissement having its own grocery stores, parks, cafes, sports facilities, health centres, schools and offices accessible by a short walk or bike ride.
+In December 2020, Hidalgo was fined 90,000 (about $) by the national government after she named 11 women out of 16 in her upper management, a violation of a French Civil Service Ministry rule allowing a maximum of 60% of one gender in leadership positions.

+In 2021, Hidalgo's administration faced the Saccage Paris movement, which denounced on social media a degraded living environment in Paris, commenting on city cleanliness and urban planning.